-Sole ownership is the first way to hold title.
+Sole ownership is the most common way for individuals to hold titles.
 Basically, this means that one man or one woman owns 100% of the property less the value of any property liens.
 However, it is not quite as simple as it sounds.
-Sole ownership can be held several ways.
-If you are unmarried, you can hold sole title as an unmarried man, or unmarried woman, or a single man or single woman.
-Per the dictionary definition single man seems the same as unmarried man.
+Sole ownership can be held in several ways.
+If you are unmarried, you can hold the sole title as an unmarried man, or unmarried woman, or a single man or single woman.
+Per the dictionary definition single man seems the same as an unmarried man.
 However, some title company personnel insist that unmarried means now single but previously married, while single means single and never married.
-I have not found any documentation to support this but have run into it on several occasions.
+I have not found any documentation to support this, but have run into it on several occasions.

 Another form of title vesting is community property, used only in community property states, many of which developed their laws with some Spanish influence, mostly in sun belt states.
 Community property is a form of joint ownership for marital assets in community property states.
 Any property acquired during marriage using marital assets is generally considered community property in these states.
 Community assets are owned 50% each.
 As mentioned above, property owned separately, prior to marriage, can also be converted to community property using a quitclaim deed.
 They can also be mingled, in some cases unintentionally, resulting in all or part of the formerly separate property to become community property.
 Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin are community property states.

-Some people use joint tenancy for title vesting in order to ensure more than one party has an undivided ownership stake in real estate title.
-As with other forms of title vesting, a quitclaim deed can be used to create a joint tenancy when a property is acquired or to add an owner after, either due to marriage or some other reason.
-Joint tenancy is used for marital assets in states not using community property and can be used in community property states as well.
+Many couples use joint tenants with right of survivorship for title vesting in order to avoid probate if one party passes away.
+Joint tenancy is used for marital assets in states not using community property, and can be used in community property states as well.
 Joint tenants are not limited to married couples.
 Any 2 or more parties can become joint tenants in a single property.
-Joint tenancy often includes right of survivorship.
+Joint tenancy often includes the right of survivorship.
 This means that if one joint tenant dies, their interest reverts to the other joint tenants.
-This can be identified on the quitclaim deed,for example as joint tenants with rights of survivorship to eliminate any uncertainly as to the intent of the parties.
+This can be identified on the quitclaim deed,for example as joint tenants with rights of survivorship to eliminate any uncertainty as to the intent of the parties.
 Laws vary on joint tenancy and rights of survivorship by state, so additional local research should be done for your state to determine if this is the right form of title for your needs.